 The symbol of Taipei since 2004, Taipei 101 defies description—you truly need to stare at it from below to fully appreciate its magnitude (in case you’ve never heard, it’s kinda big).
 Taipei 101 dominates the skyline so finding your way there from Da’an Park won’t be a problem.
 What you choose to do once you get there is (literally) up in the air.

-After gawking at Taipei’s skyline from (way) up above, drop down to the lower level and queue up for the long—but worthwhile—wait at world famous Din Tai Fung for some xiaolongbao (Shanghainese-style dumplings).
-For less than $20 you can easily sample several mouth-watering xiaolongbao varieties, filling yourself up for the next leg of your journey.
+After gawking at Taipei’s skyline from (way) above, drop down to the lower level and queue up for the long—but worthwhile—wait at world famous Din Tai Fung for some xiaolongbao (Shanghainese-style dumplings).
+For less than $20 you can easily sample several mouth-watering xiaolongbao varieties, filling yourself up for the next leg of your first 48 hours in Taipei.

 Elephant Mountain and the Four Beasts

 If hiking in the summer, especially during the day, the heat and humidity up here can be monstrous.
-Be sure to hydrate well (there’s a 7-11 to stock up on water not too far from the trailhead) and take frequent breaks if needed.
+Before you start your ascent, stock up on water at a 7-11 or Family Mart near the trailhead.
+Hydrate well during your climb, and take frequent breaks if needed.

 Tonghua Night Market (Linjiang Night Market)